sekoyo/lightgrid/NOTES.md

 ### Docs

-- Do theming with an object so it's strongly typed and makes upgrading for users much easier
-- More user friendly version of `GroupedColumns<Animal, React.ReactNode>` for each framework
-- Add copy CodeBlock btn to code component + extract out to own file
-- Can we consume TS Props in docs?
-Perhaps by compiling to JSON?
+- Can we consume JSDOC/TS Props in docs?
+Perhaps by compiling to JSON? (including theme obj)
-- Add JSDocs to types
 - Legal page
 - Lazily load iframe demos based on visibility?
 - Iframe loading spinner
+- More user friendly version of `GroupedColumns<Animal, React.ReactNode>` for each framework?
+- Fullscreen option for demos/source code

 ### Post MVP